novix-sa/Pyplan/docs/User Guide/Introduction.md

 All native Pyplan visualization alternatives and parameters configuration are described in this section.
 It is important to highlight that it is also possible to use many other visualization libraries available in Python like for example [Bokeh](https://bokeh.pydata.org/en/latest/) or [Plotly](https://github.com/plotly/plotly.py) for rendering results.

-### Interfaces
+### Interface Designer
-how to create user interfaces for interacting with data analytics apps
+Visualization and user controls areinterfaces how to create user interfaces for interacting with data analytics apps

 ### Configuration
 It is explored the Pyplan architecture and how to administer users regarding security and resources.